PetraVidnerova/rbf_for_tf2/README.md

 Feel free to use or modify the code.

 ## Requirements:
- Tensorflow, Scikit-learn, optionally Matplotlib (only for test.py)
+ Tensorflow, Scikit-learn, optionally Matplotlib (only for the toy example in test.py)

 ## Usage: